 Damage to a good natural resilient surface is commonly a negative impact of a development because it may not be possible to reinstate the surface, and yet another grass track is lost.
-This can be avoided by careful planning, and using horizontal directional drilling to minimise damage rather than direct burial, which increases damage, even though the cost may be higher for drilling.
-Damage from vehicles engaged in the cable-laying can also be minimised by using temporary protective tracks on which the vehicles run, but which are removed to leave minimal impact on the surface.
+This can be avoided by careful planning, and using horizontal directional drilling to minimise damage rather than trenching, which increases damage, even though the cost may be higher for drilling.

+Damage from vehicles engaged in the cable-laying can also be minimised by using temporary protective tracks on which the vehicles run, and removed to leave minimal effect on the surface.

-When responding to a planning application for a solar farm, always consider the cable routing and its impact on bridleways and byways, it is often missed and the damage to surfaces can be very disadvantageous to equestrians, especially where not reinstated or where replaced by a sealed surface.
+When responding to a planning application for a solar farm, always consider the cable routing and its impact on bridleways and byways, it is often missed in consultations and the damage to surfaces can badly disadvantage equestrians, especially where not reinstated or where replaced by a sealed surface.